Ga naar de inhoud

 In addition to combating waterlogging, the municipality also intended that these measures should foster the energy transition, biodiversity, circularity, the landscape, and the reduction of heat stress.

-How have businesses been encouraged to participate?
+How have businesses been encouraged to disconnect downspouts?

 The municipality has shown all the businesses on the estate a book of examples, featuring different measures for disconnecting downspouts, for reusing and retaining rainwater, and for infiltrating rainwater into the ground.
 The authorities have also reviewed the wishes of the businesses.
 Subsequently, proposals were elaborated for each business.
 A municipal grant scheme has been set up in the purview of the implementation of the measures.